prmr/JetUML/doc/functional/properties.md

 * A *setter* for the property.
 * A *getter* for the property.

 The getter and setter are references to objects whose method will obtain (`get`) or set (`accept`) the value of the property.
 These are intended to be supplied through lambda expressions.
 With this design, a separate object (the property) thus becomes a proxy for a small part of the state of a graph element.
-Although technically the getter and setter used to initialize a `Property` instance could be defined to get and set values on *different* objects, this is not an intended use: properties should always get and set values *on the same object*.
+Although technically the getter and setter used to initialize a `Property` instance could be defined to get and set values on *different* objects, this is not an intended use: a given property should always get and set values *on the same object*.
 The following object diagram shows a `Property` instance to represent the X-coordinate of a `ClassNode`.

 ![JetUML Class Diagram](properties1o.png)

 ### Property Collections

-A collection of `Property` instances for a given `GraphElememt` object is aggregated into `Properties` object.
-A `Properties` object is essentially an order-preserving map between property names and the corresponding `Property` object, together with a number of convenient method for creating properties and adding them to the collection.
+A collection of `Property` instances for a given `GraphElement` object is aggregated into a `Properties` object.
+A `Properties` object is essentially an order-preserving map between property names and the corresponding `Property` object, together with a number of convenient methods for creating properties and adding them to the collection.
 Order is important because other parts of the application (typically the GUI) will want to rely on a predictable iteration order for presenting properties to users.
 Properties are made available through the `properties()` method, defined in the `GraphElement` interface.

-Given the above design, getting and setting the value of a properties is done as follows:
+Given the above design, getting and setting the value of a property is done as follows:

 ```
 ClassNode node = ...